JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add serialization

-When you call external API, you get back JSON-formatted text that still needs to be turned into a Kotlin object to work with.
+When you call an external API, you get back JSON-formatted text that still needs to be turned into a Kotlin object that can be worked with.

-[`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) is a library that allows writing these types of conversions: from JSON strings to Kotlin objects.
+[`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) is a library that makes it possible to write these types of conversions from JSON strings to Kotlin objects.

 1. Check the `build.gradle.kts` file.
 The corresponding snippet should already exist: